Smoked Pulled Pork

 You don’t have to wrap smoked pork shoulder, it’s all down to personal preference.
 If you like a darker, crunchier bark, leave the pork unwrapped.
 If you’d prefer a softer bark & for the pork to cook quicker, wrap it in foil.
 Or if you’d like your pork somewhere in between, wrap it in butcher’s paper.

-More BBQ Recipes To Try!
+More BBQ & Smoked Meat Recipes To Try!

 - Smoked Pulled Lamb Shawarma